bsmith89/strain-corr/doc/manuscript/manuscript.md

 We also find a correlation between the number of strain-pure samples and F1 for all three tools (⍴ = 0.33, 0.42, and 0.34, respectively, Supplementary Figure S1).
-Interestingly, StrainPGC's precision was less tightly related to depth than either PanPhlAn or StrainPanDA (⍴ = 0.19, 0.54, and 0.55, respectively).
+StrainPGC's precision was less tightly related to depth than either PanPhlAn or StrainPanDA (⍴ = 0.19, 0.54, and 0.55, respectively).
 Since we controlled for the upstream pangenome profiling, these findings support the use of the Pearson's